fazliberkordek/Quantum-Simulator-Lite-at-Home/README.md

 # 🧠 Multi-Framework Quantum Simulator

+Mom, can we get a quantum simulator?
+We have a quantum simulator at home.
+Quantum simulator at home:

 A lightweight quantum circuit simulator in Python that supports multiple quantum programming frameworks including **Qiskit** and **Cirq**.
 This simulator allows you to:

 - Build and run circuits manually using native gate definitions